isuPatches/android-wisefy/README.md

   through sealed classes
 - Updated names for callbacks
 - Kotlin first mentality (but willing to support Java as first class too!)
-- WPA3 networks now supported
+- WPA3 networks are now supported
 - `wisefysample` renamed to `app`
 - BSSID support is now added
 - More modular artifacts are available now